Aladin (film): Plot

-Ringmaster is searching for the magic lamp and kidnaps Jasmine with the help of his circus gang.
-Shortly after Genius and Aladin realize that she has been kidnapped, an informer (really Ringmaster in disguise) tells Aladin that it was Genius who murdered his parents.
+Ringmaster in disguise visits Aladin and informs him that Genius has killed his parents.
 Aladin insults Genius and tells him to leave.
-Heartbroken, Genius goes to rescue Jasmine alone.
-As he arrives, it is revealed that Ringmaster is the one who actually killed Aladin's parents, as he has been searching for the magic lamp for a long time; Aladin's parents found it first, and Ringmaster punished them for it.
 Ringmaster steals the magic lamp and wishes for Genius to kill Aladin, but Genius refuses to do it, and loses his magical powers because he did not grant the wish, just as Ringmaster had planned.
 Aladin learns that Genius is innocent and arrives to help him, and they succeed in rescuing Jasmine.
 Ringmaster's plan is then completely revealed: he plans to perform a ritual to steal the reflection of an approaching comet, getting back his genie powers as a result.
 Genius, Aladdin and Jasmine intervene, and Aladdin steals the comet's reflection, giving genie powers back to Genius instead of Ringmaster.
 Genius seals Ringmaster inside a mirror and then shatters it, defeating him.
 The Ringmaster's gang is also defeated.

 In the end, the trio happily gets back to the city, Aladin and Jasmine are a couple, and after earning special superpowers from the comet, Aladin gives Kasim yet another lesson.